One American tourist dead in Iceland following ice cave collapse - Boston News, Weather, Sports | WHDH 7News

 (CNN) — One American man is dead, and an American woman is injured in Iceland following a collapse of the Breiðamerkurjökull ice cave, Iceland’s public broadcaster RUV said Monday.

-The rescue operation, which started Sunday evening, is now complete, with police saying no more people are trapped under the ice, according to the public broadcaster.
+The rescue operation, which started Sunday evening, is now complete, with police saying that no one was trapped under the ice, according to the public broadcaster.

-Local police said a group of 25 tourists from several countries were exploring an ice cave at the Breiðamerkurjökull glacier in southeastern Iceland when the incident occurred shortly before 3 p.m.
-Sunday.
-Four people were struck by falling ice.
+A group of 23 tourists from several countries were exploring an ice cave at the Breiðamerkurjökull glacier in southeastern Iceland when the incident occurred Sunday, according to the broadcaster.

 The American couple were rescued on Sunday, but the man was pronounced dead at the scene, while the woman sustained injuries of unknown severity and was taken to a hospital in Reykjavík, RUV reported.